nvcuoq12/java-fashion-shop/README.md

 How to run

 1. Open the project in Eclipse/IntelliJ/NetBeans
-2. Run `App.java` as Java Application
+2. Run `Main.java` as Java Application
 3. Use menu to interact via console